<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Direct Mounting

-The 1132, 1133 and 5503 are presently the only differential pressure gauges manufactured by Ashcroft that can be directly mounted to either a 3- or 5-valve manifold.
-In each case, the gauge must have the proper connection size and location as designated in Figure 1.
+• The 1132, 1133 F5504 and 5503 are presently the only differential pressure gauges manufactured by Ashcroft that can be directly mounted to either a 3- or 5-valve manifold.
+In each case, the gauge must have the proper connection size and location as designated in Figure 6.

-Additionally, the 5503 must be coded with a ‘51L’ connection code to properly direct-connect to the manifold valve.
+• The F5504 must be coded with the ‘DM’ connection code, and the 5503 must be coded with a ‘51L’ connection code to properly connect directly to the manifold valve.

 Indirect Mounting